Contextualizing Meta-Learning via Learning to Decompose: Related Work

-Learning multiple tasks simultaneously helps extract the shared model inductive bias, such as embedding and partial top-layer classifiers~\cite{Ma2018Model,Shiarlis2018TACO,Sun2020Ada}, which leads to a more compact and generalizable model for discerning over {\em novel instances} from those tasks~\cite{MaurerPR16The}.
-In standard multi-task learning, the correspondence between an example with one of the multiple tasks is explicit~\cite{Lin2019Pareto,Standley2020Which,Chen2020Just}.
-Due to the ambiguity of latent semantics, the task label is sometimes unknown during training, and the model is asked to consider the multiple concepts in this confusing scenario~\cite{Su2020Task}. {\name} meta-learns to identify the rich components from the training data towards discovering latent components.
+To resolve the issue that a uniform ``learning strategy'' in vanilla meta-learning can not deal with the diversity among (pseudo) tasks, some methods~\cite{ye2020few,Zhang_2020_CVPR,ye2020fewshot} propose to meta-learn task-specific initialization or transformation.
+However, they are not designed for the scenario where instances are labeled from attribute to attribute across the sampled (pseudo) tasks.
+In other words, the context of an instance is not fully captured. {\name} proposes to contextualize meta-learning, which learns to discover latent attributes among tasks and the strategy to weigh/select them.
+The learned multiple latent attributes in {\name} also facilitate the similarity measurement in few-shot learning, which achieves better performance on benchmarks.

-Meta-learning emphasizes the generalization of the learned inductive bias to {\em novel tasks} by sampling pseudo tasks from the training data to mimic the future deployment environment~\cite{VinyalsBLKW16Matching,FinnAL17Model}].
-It has been successfully used for real-world applications such as few-shot learning with limited support examples in a task.
-Initialization of deep neural network~\cite{Nichol2018On,Khodadadeh2019Unsupervised}, instance embeddings~\cite{SnellSZ17Prototypical,Metz2018Learning,Flood2017Learning,Scott2018Adapted,Lee2019Meta}, optimization policies~\cite{ravi2016optimization,Lee2019Meta} and data augmentation~\cite{Wang2018Low,Li2019Learning} could be learned across sampled tasks. {\name} learns to discover latent components among tasks and facilitates few-shot learning.
+{\bf Multi-task learning} is similar to meta-learning, which extracts inductive bias by learning over multiple tasks simultaneously~\cite{Argyriou2006Multi,Maurer06Rademacher,Maurer2008Bounds,Maurer09Transfer}.
+The inductive bias, such as embedding and partial top-layer classifiers~\cite{Wang2016Multiplicative,Ma2018Model,Shiarlis2018TACO,Sun2020Ada} generalizes to instances sampled from one of the multiple task distributions.
+Multi-task learning leads to a more compact and generalizable model for discerning over {\em novel instances} from those tasks~\cite{MaurerPR16The}, which has been wildly used in clustering~\cite{Zhang2015Convex}, face recognition~\cite{Huang2021When}, anomaly detection~\cite{Georgescu2021Anomaly}, etc. In standard multi-task learning, the correspondence between an example with one of the multiple tasks is explicit~\cite{Lin2019Pareto,Standley2020Which,Chen2020Just}, so we can differentiate the task-specific characteristic easily.
+Invariant risk minimization~\cite{Arjovsky2019IRM,Choe2020An,KamathTSS21Does,RosenfeldRR21Risk} takes advantage of the shared property over multiple tasks to determine the invariant features for out-of-distribution recognition.
+However, due to the ambiguity of latent semantics, the task label sometimes is unknown during training, and the model is asked to consider multiple latent attributes in this confusing scenario~\cite{Su2020Task,CreagerJZ21Environment}.
+Thus, in multi-task learning without explicit task labels, a model is required to infer from the latent attributes of various tasks, and standard multi-task learning methods cannot perform directly. {\name} learns over multiple (pseudo) tasks to identify the rich components from the base class data towards discovering latent components in meta-learning.
+The ability to deal with MAT enables {\name} in confusing multi-task learning without task labels.